imminent-tuba/thesis/README.md

 ```

 It is recommended that each of the following commands is run in it's own terminal window.
+This will help with development flow as you will be able to watch webpack, the server and the bot at the same time.

 #### 1. Run webpack to package the front-end code
 ```